MPC88/MC_SVWeModAnyShipDotCom/README.md

 1. Run the game once.
 A new folder will be created in .\Star Valor\BepInEx\plugins\.
 2. Create a new file <ship name>.shipmod in this folder.
 For example, if I wanted to mod a driller I would create "driller.shipmod".
 3. Run the game again (main menu is fine), the file will be populated with the base ship stats.
-4. Close the game, open the .shipmod file in a text editor, modify any stat and restart.
+4. Close the game, open the .shipmod file in a text editor, modify any stat(s) and restart.

 Deleting the .shipmod file will revert the ship to its vanilla stats, but unknown what will happen if you have extra crew or weapons equipped when you do this.